-Our Food Service Provider works diligently with students to accommodate most dietary restrictions, preferences and needs.
+Our Food Service Provider works diligently with students to meet most dietary restrictions, preferences and needs.
 Students with dietary needs should contact our Executive Chef, JD Oyster at Jackson.Oyster@mvnu.edu, or our Food Service Director, Rob Stiltner at rob.stiltner@mvnu.edu, to schedule a meeting and discuss provisions available in the café.

-Exceptions to our meal plan are extremely rare.
-If the café cannot provide the necessary accommodations for a student's meal plan, the student can request alternate accommodates through the Office of Accessibility Services.
-As with other accommodations, documentation from a medical professional of related diagnosis and food restrictions must be submitted along with the request for meal plan accommodations.
+If the café cannot provide what the student needs and the food requests are related to a disability, the student can request accommodations through the Office of Accessibility Services.
+As with other accommodations, documentation from a qualified professional of related diagnosis and food restrictions must be submitted along with the request for accommodations.
+While MVNU strives to provide accommodations in as timely a manner as possible, depending on the nature of the request and available solutions, reasonable accommodations may take an extended time to implement so please make requests as early as possible.